 - Action plan to resolve the deficiency.

-- Target date for resolution that is both reasonable and achievable.
+- The target date for a resolution that is both reasonable and achievable.

 - Rating of the issue severity.

-The operational risk manager has to periodically monitor the RCSA, including results of testing and corrective action tracking.
-Evidence of this monitoring should be maintained.
+The operational risk manager has to periodically monitor the RCSA, including the results of testing and corrective action tracking.
+Maintain evidence of this monitoring.